 “Me too.
 But everyone slips up once in awhile.”

 For a few minutes, I didn’t hear a sound but when their bed began to creak and they both started to groan and moan, I knew they were rearranging the furniture again.
-I listened for awhile, considered asking if they needed help, but then decided I was too tired and went to bed.
+I listened for awhile, considered asking if I could help, but then decided I was just too tired and went to bed.